wichmann-lab/teamproject-photography/README.md

 + If there is an unavailable setting or an invalid text in the configuration file already and you want to start the editing and exporting progress by using the SAVE AND EDIT-Button the following error will be generated:
 <img src="README-files/error_unavailablesettingConfig.jpeg" width="500" height="550">

-+ Open the configuration file [`imageIteratorSettings.json`] and remove every setting that is not mentioned in the   list of available settings.
++ Open the configuration file [`imageIteratorSettings.json`], remove every setting that is not mentioned in the list of available settings and reload the Plug-in.

 ### Config file
 Example for Config file